POWERING PAST COAL TASK FORCE

 - Enhanced and targeted energy efficiency measures.

-That’s why Governor David Ige established the Hawai‘i Powering Past Coal Task Force (PPCTF) in 2021 to track and coordinate the progress of the projects and measures approved by the Hawai‘i Public Utilities Commission (PUC) that are intended to replace the coal plant.
+That’s why Governor David Ige established the Hawai‘i Powering Past Coal Task Force (PPCTF) in 2021 to track and coordinate the progress of the projects and measures approved by the Hawai‘i Public Utilities Commission (PUC) that were intended to replace the coal plant.

-The PPCTF is chaired by the Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
-Participants include the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.
+The PPCTF was chaired by the Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
+Participants included the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.

-The Task Force is not a policy- or decision-making body and does not pursue statutory or administrative rule changes.
+The Powering Past Coal Task Force is not a policy- or decision-making body and does not pursue statutory or administrative rule changes.
 Hawai‘i is a member of the Powering Past Coal Alliance, an international organization consisting of national and sub-national governments, businesses, and organizations committed to accelerating the transition from coal to clean energy.